Hello, friends of Tenson! I’m your current host of Tenson’s Community with Purpose and I’ll be loosely guiding our Community’s journey as it develops.

 So here I am, now helping to organically create a natural meeting place of people who share interest in supporting a consumer brand that’s on the right path and trying to be better in a world where so many brands are simply trying to make money at all costs.
-At the end of August 2021, in full transparency, I will become Tenson’s Director of Marketing & Community Development with 50% of my available working time.
-The other half, I will continue to do what I do globally as a consultant in responsible tourism design, development and innovation.
-It’s hard to separate the outdoor gear and tourism industries, so my professional role will be woven like a colorful tapestry of work with purpose.
+At the end of August 2021, I became Tenson's Director of Marketing, Sustainability & Community Development with 50% of my available working time.
+The other half, I continue to contribute to responsible tourism design, development and innovation.
+It's hard to separate the outdoor gear and tourism industries, so my professional role is interwoven like a colorful tapestry of work with purpose.

 Starting in the fall, on behalf of Tenson, I’ll reach out more regularly with updates about Tenson’s progress, share anecdotes from our past to help you understand where we come from, and will actively be sharing friends of Tenson’s stories along the way.

 So, we start here and we hope you’ll start following #Tenson, #CommunitywithPurpose, #TheSwedishOutdoorBrand.
 We hope you’ll join our growing community and help to share our journey.
 Please reach out to me/us at [email protected].